 You can find a record of all the jobs

-you've applied for, along with links to the CV and cover letter you
+you've applied for via grapevinejobs, along with links to the CV and cover letter you

-sent - plus the actual job listing (even if the job has since
+You can also see the original job listing (even if the job has since

 been removed from the site): just click on application history in